That Million Dollar Color: How Companies Use Colors in Their Marketing & Branding Strategies

 Choosing the Right Color for Your Call to Action (CTA) Buttons

-Color also plays an important role in website design, especially when creating a Call to Action (CTA) button.
-Kissmetrics has an interesting post on the whole psychology behind Call to Actions, which goes well beyond color theory alone, and explains how our brains are already pre-wired and actually seek out a call to action that leads them where they need to go.
+Color also plays an important role in web design, especially when creating a Call to Action (CTA) button.
+Neil Patel has an interesting post on the whole psychology behind Call to Actions, which goes well beyond color theory alone, and explains how our brains are already pre-wired and actually seek out a call to action that leads them where they need to go.

 With any call to action, you want to grab your customer’s attention.
 Using certain colors can help guide your followers into making certain choices, such as downloading an eBook, filling out a form, or making a purchase.
 While red often stands out among other colors, some businesses use orange, because it can be construed as a bit more friendly.

 In a study conducted by Dmix, 600 participants were given the option to pick between a red and green CTA button.
 Their findings showed that conversions were increased by 34% with participants clicking on the red button.
 Hubspot ran a similar study with approximately 2000 participants who were given a red and green option; the red button outperformed the green one by 21%.

 Some of this relates to color contrast and how colors complement others.
 Wherever you have a CTA button, you want to use a color that stands out and grabs the viewer’s attention.
 Because red is such a vivid color, it tends to stand out more.
 But that doesn’t mean you always have to use red for a CTA button.